syntifi/ori/ori-api/src/main/docker/README.md

 ## Docker-compose

-The application makes use of Postgresql as persistency layer.
+The application makes use of Postgresql as persistence layer.

-Alternatively, it is possible to run all necessary images using docker-compose:
+Alternatively, it is possible to run all necessary containers using docker-compose:

 ```shell script
 docker-compose -f ori-api/src/main/docker/docker-compose-jvm.yml up